 Passing grades are "A" (excellent), "B" (good), and "C" (average).
-The grades of "D" (scholastically deficient) or "F" (failure) are non-passing grades and will require the student to appear before the Progress and Conduct Committee (Remediation Policy).
+The grades of "D" (scholastically deficient) or "F" (failure) are non-passing grades.

 The grade of "PR" (in process) may be given for reasons acceptable to the Program Director in cases where a student has been unable to complete all the required work in the course.
 In order for a student to receive a "PR", the Supplementary Grade Report must be completed by the department stating the reason(s) for the "PR"; conditions for removal of the "PR"; and deadline for removing the "PR", and turned into the Records Office.
 The Program Director must sign this form.
-When the conditions for removal of the in process have been fulfilled the department must then submit a Change of Grade.
+When the conditions for removal of the in process have been fulfilled, the department must then submit a Change of Grade.
 Grade point values of permanent grades for courses and rotations in the Program are as follows:

-•••••••

-А 90 - 100% 4
+Α 90 - 100% 4

 В 80 - 89% 3

 С 70 - 79% 2

 D 60 - 69% 1

 F 0 - 59% 0